Transitioning to be part of a circular economy

-This is going to be a transformative journey over many years for Target and we recognise we have much work to do.
-In the past financial year Target produced 84 million units of clothing.
+This is going to be a transformative journey over many years for Kmart and we recognise that we have much work to do.
+In the past financial year Kmart produced 203 million units of clothing.

 Key changes for us will include:

 - Designing our products with recycling, reuse or responsible disposal in mind